krateoplatformops/oasgen-provider/README.md

 - `get` uses "technical identifiers" that are typically generated by the external system upon resource creation (e.g., `id`, `uuid`, `resourceId`).

 Therefore the `get` action is typically used by the Observe verb during subsequent reconciliation loops (after the first one onward), after the resource has been created and the unique technical identifier (id, uuid, etc.) is known and stored in the resource status.

+Note: since the `get` action usually uses a unique technical identifier (id, uuid, etc.) that is generated by the external system upon resource creation, it is useful to use the field `excludedSpecFields` in the RestDefinition manifest to exclude these fields from the resource spec, so that the generated CRD does not allow users to set these fields in the resource spec.
+These fields should be set by the controller in the resource status only.

 #### When the `get` action is sufficient